OUR APOTHECARY IN BATTLE GROUND IS RUN BY PHYSICIANS. EXPERTS IN NATURAL MEDICINE!

 Link here to the publisher's site - Chelsea Green, to purchase the scholarly, in-depth texts that showcase both folkloric and modern molecular research on herbal medicine.

 Dr Sorenson & Dr Frieze!

 The plants and gardens did not seem fazed by the strife in the world and we were blessed with a wonderful year for fruits and flowers.

 We offered online classes instead of our usual in-person gatherings due to the restrictions on social gatherings.

-We joined forces with Yacolt Mountain Farms to make our 2nd annual Farmer's Market a big success.
+We joined forces with Yacolt Mountain Farms again to make our 2nd annual Farmer's Market a big success, even wearing masks.